Do Go On - 334 - Pan Am Flight 73

 Yeah.

-Breakfast Club would have been around that time.
+Breakfast club would have been around that time.

 Yeah, for sure.

-Heaps of good stuff on the go.
+Heaps are good stuff on the go.

 Saints were having a tough year in the footy.